-We recently partnered with ID5 on an exclusive guide to help healthcare marketers start their cookieless migration journey.
+We partnered with ID5 on an exclusive guide to help healthcare marketers start their cookieless migration journey.
 Here’s an overview of what you should know about going cookieless.

 1. A cookieless future does not signify the end of advertising as we know it.